Groodian/HomeMission/README.md

   # Assign a roommate to a task.
   # The task must belong to the users home.
   assignTask(
-    # The new assignee of the task.
+    # The id of the new assignee of the task.
     user: String!

-    # The task to be assigned.
+    # The id of the task to be assigned.
     task: String!
   ): Task!